-- There is a new allergy “drug” which has been FDA-approved and they may start to change (probably increase) the cost structure of OIT treatments.
-The drug is essentially pre-measured peanut flour, so you don’t have to do it yourself and which I guess is supposed to help standardize the dosing protocol of OIT providers.
+- There is a new allergy “drug” called Palforzia, which has been FDA-approved and they may start to change (probably increase) the cost structure of OIT treatments.
+The drug is essentially pre-measured peanut flour in the form of a pill, so you don’t have to do it yourself and which I guess is supposed to help standardize the dosing protocol of OIT providers.

 - Much is still unknown about how the body responds to OIT over time and I think that is reflected in the variability of protocols from one OIT doctor to another.
 This is also the reason that many allergists don’t feel that OIT is ready for private practice.

 - There are a range of things that could be reactions (other than anaphylaxis) and the problem is that you will often be unsure whether it’s a reaction or just something else that you might get in everyday life.
 Range of reactions:

 - OIT is introducing a new habit into your life and family lifestyle – like brushing your teeth and flossing, dosing is something you will have to remember to do everyday or on some schedule.

 Thoughts after starting OIT